sunericd/TISSUE/README.md

 ### Option A: PyPI

 Install the package through PyPI with `pip`.
-We recommend setting up a conda environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or another virtual environment first since `tissue-bio` currently relies on specific versions for its dependencies (although it should generally work for other environment versions, but this hasn't been thoroughly tested):
+We recommend setting up a conda environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or another virtual environment first since `tissue-sc` currently relies on specific versions for its dependencies (although it should generally work for other environment versions, but this hasn't been thoroughly tested):

 ```
 conda create -n myenv python=3.8
 conda activate myenv

 <pip install any additional dependencies>
-pip install tissue-bio
+pip install tissue-sc
 ```

 Note that you will want to separately download the data from this repository (`tests/data/`) to run our TISSUE tutorials.